 - In the Profile edition dialog, navigate to Video Codec > Filters tab tab

-- Activate the Video transformation filter and hit Save.
+- Activate the Video transformation filter.

 Note: Activate the Rotate video filter if the video was rotated at an angle like 59 degrees.